-The Funeral Service Education program at Northampton Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506 (816) 233-3747.
-Web: www.abfse.org.
-The program is designed to give students an understanding of funeral home operation, funeral directing, cremation services, and public health and embalming.
-Students not only develop a comprehensive understanding of preparation of a body and ceremony according to the wishes of the survivors, but are also taught to prepare prearrangements, file death certificates and legal documents, and to direct individuals into grief counseling or support group activities.
+The Funeral Service Education program is designed to give students a broad understanding of funeral home operation, funeral directing, public health and embalming along with a foundation in communication skills, social science and applied science.
+Students not only develop a comprehensive understanding of preparation of a body and ceremony according to the wishes of the survivors, but are also taught to prepare financial accounts, file death certificates and legal documents, and to direct individuals into post-death counseling or support group activities.
 Funeral Service operates as a business but also requires professionals in the field to exhibit sensitivity and compassion in dealing with bereaved families and to be open-minded about the ways in which people of different faiths and cultures express their feelings and practice their beliefs.

-Acceptance into the program is competitive, and applicants must have completed minimum admission requirements of high school biology and chemistry labs with a C and an overall high school GPA of 2.5 or better.
-Those who have completed college prerequisites must also have a GPA of 2.5 or better.
-Those who are not academically prepared may be considered for the Pre-Core Funeral Service Education program, where an advisor will help students choose courses that will prepare them for the program core.
-There is a February 1st preferred application deadline.
+Acceptance into the program is competitive, and applicants must have completed minimum admission requirements of high school biology and chemistry labs with a C or with an overall high school GPA of 2.5 or better.

 Graduates with an associate's degree in Funeral Service Education are qualified to take positions as resident interns, funeral directors, and embalmers.
 The scope of the work takes place mostly in funeral homes and crematories, with on-call hours including nights and weekends.
 Funeral directors arrange the details and logistics of a funeral or services to honor the deceased.
 Funeral directors also handle the paperwork involved with a person's death.